Schumer asks DOJ to investigate FTC claim oil exec colluded with OPEC

-WASHINGTON (Reuters) - U.S. Senate Majority Leader Chuck Schumer and 22 other Democratic Senators on Thursday asked the Attorney General to investigate allegations of collusion and price fixing between the oil industry and the Organization of the Petroleum Exporting Countries (OPEC).
+WASHINGTON, May 30 (Reuters) - U.S. Senate Majority Leader Chuck Schumer and 22 other Democratic senators on Thursday asked the attorney general to investigate allegations of collusion and price fixing between the oil industry and the Organization of the Petroleum Exporting Countries (OPEC).

 Earlier in May, the Federal Trade Commission gave the go-ahead to Exxon Mobil's $60 billion purchase of Pioneer Natural Resources, but barred former Pioneer CEO Scott Sheffield from Exxon's board on allegations he attempted to collude with OPEC to raise oil prices.